rightsizing

 Comments Off on Do I really need 13 pairs of tweezers?

-Downsizing or Rightsizing: Why Using the Proper Term can Make a big Difference
+Downsizing or Rightsizing: Using the Proper Term can Make a big Difference

 This may seem a little nit-picky, but terms you use in a conversation can sometimes make a big difference.
 For example, the first time I heard the term downsizing, it was used as a negative connotation.
+The definition of downsizing according to the Merriam-Webster dictionary is, 'to reduce in size'.
+That doesn't really sound so bad.
 It was quite a while ago and it was used in the media to describe a strategy that large companies were implementing to cut costs.
-These companies were laying off large groups of employees to save money because they were not making enough sales to meet projections for the year.
-That is a very negative connotation for the employees that had to find another job. [...]
+These companies were laying off large groups of employees to save money because they were not making enough sales to [...]

-Comments Off on Downsizing or Rightsizing: Why Using the Proper Term can Make a big Difference
+Comments Off on Downsizing or Rightsizing: Using the Proper Term can Make a big Difference

 Go to Top